SoTest User Documentation¶

-A boot item that has been executed on a specific hardware platform is saved in the database as a successful or failed test.
-The web UI visualizes test results.
+A boot item that has been executed on a specific hardware platform is saved in a database as a successful or failed test.
+A Web UI visualizes the test results.

 A Test Run is a list of boot items that are each to be executed on one or more hardware platforms.

 The SoTest Web UI lists all existing Test Runs in a pageable and searchable

 overview, called the Test Run Index.
 Test Runs are listed with their